your-tools/tsrc/docs/faq.md

 It's nice to read and write, and we use the excellent [ruamel.yaml]( https://yaml.readthedocs.io/en/latest/) which even has round-trip support.

-Also, being Python fans, we don't mind the whitespace constraints :P
+Also, being Python fans, we don't mind that white space is part of the syntax.

+# Why do I have to create a separate git repo with just one file in it?

+See [#235](https://github.com/TankerHQ/tsrc/issues/235) for why you can't have multiple manifest files in the same repository.

+Also, note that you can put other files in the repo - for instance, add a CI script that verifies the yaml syntax and checks that all the repos in the manifest can be cloned.